jarviscanada/jarvis_data_eng_OsamaShahid/README.md

 # Osama Shahid .
 Jarvis Consulting

-I have graduated with a Bachelor's in Chemistry from McMaster University, but have always had a keen interest in technology,as I worked as a junior Software Developer shortly afterwards.
+I graduated with a Bachelor's in Chemistry from McMaster University, but have always had a keen interest in technology.
+I worked as a junior Software Developer at Select Vantage shortly afterwards, creating python scripts and trading tool to be used in equity markets.
 I am currently finishing up my Master degree in Computer Science and have joined Jarvis alongside.
 Since then, I have been collaborating with my team members in an Agile/Scrum enviroment to create backend applications.
 With that, I have acquired and solidified my knowledge by working on multiple projects specifically with technologies such as Linux/Bash, RDMS/PostgresSQL, Dockers, Maven, etc. I am passionate about solving real-world problems and want to move forward in my career as a Software Developer.

 ## Skills